How Does Our Wounded Inner Child Affect Our Lives?

-- Paranoia and disruptive thought patterns – not being able to differentiate between facts and assumptions.
+- Paranoia and disruptive thought patterns – inability to differentiate between facts and assumptions.

-- Getting Triggered and defensive – misinterpreting and seeing the world through the lens of your wounds or insecurities which causes you to become emotionally volatile and ungrounded in your thinking
+- Getting Triggered and defensive – misinterpreting and seeing the world through the lens of your inner child wounds or insecurities, which causes you to become emotionally volatile and ungrounded in your thinking

 - ‘People pleaser’ syndrome

 - Anxiety in social interactions

 - Need to have things your way, or else you will quit

 - Feeling guilty if you don’t conform to your parents’ ideals

 - Lack of healthy discipline – procrastination, inability to focus and finish tasks

 Types of Inner Child Wounds

 How the Wounded Inner Child Affects Our Relationships